“Diseased god?” Thorn muttered and shook his head.

 “I know the gods don’t give a fuck about us, but you and the lord you serve spend your lives trying to appease them.”

-Thorn stood up and took four steps away from Avril.
+Thorn took four steps away from Avril.

 “Lord Mikkel has many alliances across Rasa.
 Often he works with people he’d rather not work with, but,” Thorn turned and shrugged, “politics.
 Lord Mikkel doesn’t want you; one of his strategic partners does.”